uQr/opencv/README.md

 #####Changes in this branch:

-1. Updates UNIX binaries to use relative RPATH to libraries
+1. Update UNIX binaries to use relative RPATH to libraries
-2. Updates run.py to copy bin and lib folders to the same dir when performing --tests_move
+2. Update run.py to copy bin and lib folders to the same dir when performing --tests_move

 OSX support is not  implemented because of technical difficulties.
 It looks like the most common for OSX is post build updating of the absolute paths on binaries.